Bereavement in Judaism: Commemorating

-The Yahrtzeit usually falls annually on the Hebrew date of the deceased relative's death according to the Hebrew calendar.
-There are questions that arise as to what the date should be if this date falls on Rosh Chodesh or in a leap year of the Hebrew calendar.
-In particular, there are a few permutations, as follows:

-Yahrzeit is done each year, for a full day on the date of death according to the Hebrew calendar.
-The Synagogue notifies members of the secular date.

-The main halachic obligation is to recite the mourner's version of the Kaddish prayer three times (evening of the previous day, morning, and afternoon), and many attend synagogue for the evening, morning, and afternoon services on this day.

-During the morning prayer service the mourner's Kaddish is recited at least three times, two that are part of the daily service and one that is added in a house of mourning.
-Both there and in the synagogue, another Kaddish, the Rabbi's Kaddish, is also said in the morning service once in Nusach Ashkenaz and twice in Sfard/Sfardi.

-As a widely practiced custom, mourners also light a special candle that burns for 24 hours, called a "yahrzeit candle".

-Lighting a yahrtzeit candle in memory of a loved one is a minhag ("custom") that is deeply ingrained in Jewish life honoring the memory and souls of the deceased.

-Some Jews believe that strict Jewish law requires that one should fast on the day of a parent's Yahrzeit; although most believe this is not required, some people do observe the custom of fasting on the day of the Yahrtzeit, or at least refraining from meat and wine.
+Some Jews believe that strict Jewish law requires that one should fast on the day of a parent's yortseyt; although most believe this is not required, some people do observe the custom of fasting on the day of the yortseyt, or at least refraining from meat and wine.
 Among many Orthodox Jews it has become customary to make a siyum by completing a tractate of Talmud or a volume of the Mishnah on the day prior to the Yahrtzeit, in the honor of the deceased.
 A halakha requiring a siyum ("celebratory meal"), upon the completion of such a study, overrides the requirement to fast.

 Many synagogues will have lights on a special memorial plaque on one of the synagogue's walls, with names of synagogue members who have died.
 Each of these lights will be lit for individuals on their Yahrzeit (and in some synagogues, the entire Hebrew month).
 All the lights will be lit for a Yizkor service.
 Some synagogues will also turn on all the lights for memorial days, such as Yom Ha'Shoah.